happy-frost/inbound_automation/sheets_automation/README.md

 - Reads from google spreadsheet
 - Concat relevant data from multiple worksheets
-- Make changes to the data accordingly removing fields that are nott o be sent
+- Make changes to the data accordingly removing fields that are not to be sent
 - Send the excel with whatsapp

 ## 🛠️ Setup